Menu

 • Stable internet or cellular connection is expected and Zoom access is required.

-• 2023 sessions are tentatively scheduled for:
+• 2024 sessions are scheduled for:

 Project Description and Funding

 • The maximum grant dollar amount awarded is $40,000, or 90% of the total cost of grant activities, for each project.
-Therefore each congregation’s financial responsibility is 10% of the grant eligible expenses and must be in the form of dollars and cannot include in-kind donations.
+Therefore, each congregation’s financial responsibility is 10% of the grant eligible expenses and must be in the form of dollars and cannot include in-kind donations.

 • Congregations may apply for and receive less than $40,000.